 Prerequisite(s): STCM 130.
 The course introduces students to the concepts of ethics and professional responsibility in strategic communication, particularly in the career fields of public relations and advertising.
 In this course students develop their awareness of the ethical responsibilities inherent to digitally mediated public communication, increase their abilities to recognize and understand moral communication issues, acquire skills and knowledge to reach and justify ethical decisions, and cultivate a sense of personal and professional responsibility.
 Equivalent course CMST 237 effective through Summer 2021.

-Prerequisite(s): STCM 130.
+Prerequisite(s): STCM 130 or JOUR 180.
 The proliferation of social media has created a powerful tool that enables insightful, strategic, and informed decision-making for organizations and brands.
 Social Media analytics tools have become critical in understanding the human behavior, consumer sentiments, and emerging issues in organizations’ online environment.
 This course introduces concepts, frameworks, and methods for analyzing and understanding how organizations and brands can employ social media analytics tools in strategizing, implementing, and evaluating viral public relations, advertising, and marketing campaigns.
 Students in this course will learn various analytics tools and techniques for analyzing and interpreting various types of social media data.